clowdr-app/clowdr-app.github.io/content/resources/video-subtitles/uploading-videos.md

 3. **Confirmation email**

-   Once you've uploaded a video, you will receive an email from Clowdr confirming your submission was received and is being processed.
+   Once you've uploaded a video, you will receive an email from Midspace confirming your submission was received and is being processed.

 4. **Processing and captioning**